-The new Veterinary Hospital at the Nashville Zoo at Grassmere replaces a 30-year-old facility originally designed for a much smaller wildlife park.
+The Nashville Zoo’s HCA Healthcare Veterinary Center replaces a 30-year-old facility originally designed for a much smaller wildlife park.
 Contemporary styling uses natural materials like wood, stone and rock in contrast with metal, concrete and glass to illustrate the convergence of nature and man.

 Animal holding/treatment and staff zones are positioned to minimize travel times and reduce animals’ anxiety levels during transport.
 A push alley guides animals along the corridor and an induction stall allows for anesthesia to be administered remotely, both of which promote animal and staff safety.
 Treatment and holding areas also incorporate daylighting to help preserve animals’ natural circadian rhythm throughout treatment.
 The new facility includes one OR and one treatment room, housing an animal ICU, nursery, X-ray, lab, pharmacy and other ancillary support spaces.
-A new 2,660-square-foot Quarantine Building will also connect to the existing Animal Quarantine Building.
+A future 2,660 square foot Quarantine Building will connect to the existing Animal Quarantine Building.

 Adjacent to the main lobby, a large classroom, conference room and multifunctional spaces will attract a variety of community groups.
 With views of adjacent zoo exhibits, these spaces will also provide a location for revenue-generating special events and after-hours programming.
 Staff amenities like locker rooms with showers and overnight sleep rooms will help attract topnotch students and professionals.